Leopold Tritsch

-Leopold Tritsch was a Romanian footballer who played as a defender.
+Leopold Tritsch (22 February 1901 – 1981) was a Romanian footballer who played as a defender.
 His brother, Oscar Tritsch was also a footballer, they played together at Brașovia Brașov and Romania's national team.

 International career

-Leopold Tritsch played two friendly matches for Romania, making his debut together with his brother, Oscar on 26 October 1923 under coach Constantin Rădulescu in a 2–2 against Turkey.
+Leopold Tritsch played two friendly matches for Romania, making his debut together with his brother, Oscar on 26 October 1923 under coach Constantin Rădulescu in a 2–2 draw against Turkey.
 His second game was a 4–1 loss against Austria.
 He was also part of Romania's 1924 Summer Olympics squad.